Fluctuation Bounds for Continuous Time Branching Processes and Evolution of Growing Trees With a Change Point: Discussion

 \section{Discussion}

-\begin{enumeratei} \item {\bf Random recursive trees:} Random recursive trees have now been studied for decades, motivated by a wide array of fields including convex hull algorithms, linguistics, epidemiology and first passage percolation and recently in the study of various coalescent processes.
-See \cite{mahmoud2008polya,drmota2009random,smythe1995survey,devroye1998branching,goldschmidt2005random} and the references therein for starting points to this vast literature.
-For specific examples such as the uniform attachment or the linear attachment model with $f(i):= i+1$, one can use the seminal work of Janson \cite{janson2004functional} via a so-called ``super ball'' argument to obtain functional central limit theorems for the degree distribution.
-Obtaining quantitative error bounds let alone weak convergence results in the general setting considered in this paper is much more non-trivial.
-Regarding proof techniques, we proceed via embedding the discrete time models into continuous time branching processes and then using martingale/renewal theory arguments for the corresponding continuous time objects to read off corresponding results for the discrete models; this approach goes back all the way to \cite{athreya1968}.
-Limit results for the corresponding CTBPs in the setting of interest for this paper were developed in the seminal work of Jagers and Nerman \cite{jagers-ctbp-book,jagers-nerman-1,nerman1981convergence}.
-One contribution of this work is to derive quantitative versions for this convergence, a topic less explored but required to answer questions regarding statistical estimation of the change point. \item {\bf Fringe convergence of random trees:} A second aim of this work (albeit not developed owing to space) is understanding rates of convergence of the \emph{fringe distribution}.
-We briefly describe the context, referring the interested reader to \cite{aldous1991asymptotic,holmgren2017fringe} for general theory and discussion of their importance in computer science.
-Let $\bT$ denote the space of all rooted (unlabelled) finite trees (with $\emptyset$ denoting the empty tree).
-Fix a finite non-empty rooted tree $\cT\in \bT$ with root $\rho$.
-For each $v\in \cT$ let $f(v,\cT)$ denote the sub-tree consisting of the set of vertices ``below'' $v$ namely vertices for which the shortest path from $\rho$ needs to pass through $v$.
-View $f(v,\cT)$ as an element in $\bT$ via rooting it at $v$.
-The \emph{fringe} distribution of $\cT$ is the probability distribution on $\bT$:
+(i) {\bf Random recursive trees:} \chnr{Random recursive trees have now been studied for decades \cite{mahmoud2008polya,drmota2009random,smythe1995survey,devroye1998branching,goldschmidt2005random}. } For specific examples such as the uniform attachment or the linear attachment model with $f(i):= i+1$, one can use the seminal work of Janson \cite{janson2004functional} via a so-called ``super ball'' argument to obtain functional central limit theorems for the degree distribution.
+Obtaining quantitative error bounds let alone weak convergence results in the general setting considered in this paper is much more \chsb{involved}.
+Regarding proof techniques, we proceed via embedding the discrete time models into continuous time branching processes and then using martingale/renewal theory arguments for the corresponding continuous time objects; this approach goes back all the way to \cite{athreya1968}.
+Limit results for the corresponding CTBPs in the setting of interest for this paper were developed in \cite{jagers-ctbp-book,jagers1984growth,nerman1981convergence}.
+One contribution of this work is to derive quantitative versions for this convergence, a topic less explored, but required to answer questions regarding statistical estimation of the change point. \chsb{In the context of growing random trees (without change point) with either uniform or linear attachment functions, understanding the effect of the initial seed graph and in particular constructing algorithms to estimate the root (the so-called ``Adam problem'') has inspired intense activity over the last decade.
+See for example \cite{bubeck2015influence,bubeck2017finding,curien2014scaling} for more details.}